 Independent report details how police and EMS mishandled Elijah McClain's fatal arrest

-An independent investigation into the death of 23-year-old Elijah McClain after an August 2019 arrest by Aurora, Colorado officers describes how the arrest was mishandled and recommends the city reassess its use of force policies and overhaul its internal review process.
+An independent investigation into the death of 23-year-old Elijah McClain after an August 2019 arrest by Aurora, Colorado, officers describes how the situation was mishandled and recommends the city reassess its use of force policies and overhaul its internal review process.

 The investigative panel wasn't tasked with concluding whether the officers committed crimes or violated policies, but rather to investigate the actions of officers and fire rescue personnel, create a timeline of events and develop a written report with recommendations.
-It released the157-page report on Monday ahead of a presentation by the investigative team expected during a special City Council session Monday night, reports CBS Denver.
+It released the 157-page report on Monday ahead of a presentation by the investigative team expected during a special City Council session Monday night, CBS Denver reported.

 McClain, who was Black, had been walking home from a convenience store wearing a ski mask when someone called 911 to report a suspicious person.
 Arriving officers tried to arrest the unarmed man, using a carotid hold — a technique where pressure is placed on both sides of the neck — and tackling him to the ground.
 Aurora Fire Department personnel later injected him with the sedative ketamine.
 He suffered a heart attack and was later removed from life support.